-Michigan is a national leader in the area of green building.
+green building.
 As of 2013 there are 410 LEED certified projects in Michigan.
-West Michigan is especially successful in its encouragement of green building.
-In fact, the City of Grand Rapids has been recognized by the U.S. Green Building Council as a national award-winner in green building.
+West encouragement of green building.
+In fact, the City of Grand Rapids has been recognized by award-winner in green building.
 Grand Rapids has more square footage per capita of LEED certified buildings than any other city in the United States.
-The City itself has lead the way with the development of its own new LEED certified Water and Environmental Services Facility, which uses 23 percent less gas and 35 percent less water than similar buildings of its use and size.
+The City itself lead the way with the development of its own new LEED certified Water and Environmental Services Facility, which uses 23 percent less gas and 35 percent less water than similar buildings of its use and size.

-Private industry in Grand Rapids has also taken the green building initiative seriously.
-Steelcase and Herman Miller have voluntarily followed environmentally safe procedures for manufacture of furniture and Crystal Flash, a gasoline station chain, has begun offering biodiesel on a more widespread scale.
+taken the green building initiative seriously. followed environmentally safe procedures fo biodiesel on a more widespread scale.